 There comes a time in everyone’s life when one needs a Manhattan.
 During the past few weeks, that time had come for me.
 Actually, it came for me several times.
 I’ve recently been turned on to rye whiskey, and although folks online spoke up about various brands they like when I mentioned my sudden craving on social media, I learned that it’s not something that one comes across every day in Paris.

 I went to three wine and liquor stores in my neighborhood and none of them had any on their liquor shelves, and none of the salespeople had ever heard of it.
-One offered me Scotch, which was kind of funny and someone on Twitter suggested that I explain to them that that’s like offering something sparkling wine because, really, it’s the same thing as Champagne*.
+One offered me Scotch whisky, which was kind of amusing; it’d like offering someone prosecco who is looking for champagne.
+They both have their place, but they’re not the same thing.

-I happened to find myself near the Place de l’Odeon (actually, I wasn’t really all that near, but I made a detour) and went into La Maison du Whisky, where I knew that I would find a knowledgable ear.
-I love learning about new things and Paris is great because there are so many specialty stores manned (and women’d) by people who work there that are really dedicated to what they offer.
-And unlike other places where they often want to upsell something to you that you don’t really need, that doesn’t happen in Paris too often and I offer myself up as a blank slate, so I can learn from the masters of their craft.
+I happened to find myself near the Place de l’Odeon and went into La Maison du Whisky, where I knew I’d find a knowledgable ear.
+I love learning about new things and Paris is great because there are so many specialty stores manned by people who work there that are really dedicated to what they offer.

 Brimming with confidence, I left feeling completely at ease with my two new bottles because after all, enjoying a cocktail is the most important part, not overanalyzing the nomenclature.
-Although one liquor company is certainly determined to teach the French what nomenclature is, and isn’t – in English**…
+Although one liquor company is certainly determined to teach French people what whiskey is, and isn’t – in English*

 But let me tell you, there’s nothing that will make you more at ease than a couple of Manhattans.

-(I know there are lots of sticklers for details, but I’ve gotten used to head-scratching cultural mash-ups, such as ads in the métro promoting French bleu cheese, using a woman in a Chinese dress, promoting a recipe for “sushi” made with raw salmon and cheese.)
+(I know there are lots of sticklers for details, but I’ve gotten used to head-scratching cultural mash-ups, such as ads in the métro promoting French blue cheese, using a woman in a Chinese dress, touting a recipe for “sushi” made with raw salmon and fromage bleu.)

 So I went home and after washing out my eyeballs, I found myself in my kitchen, armed with a bottle of Dolin vermouth, which proudly declares that it’s Made in France on the bottle (in English!).
 And of the three or four bottles of rye that they had in stock, I went with Pikesville.
-(For those who write me asking what you can bring or send me, I’m switching from gold bullion which, unfortunately, no one’s taken me up on – to Hudson Manhattan rye, which is out of my budget.)
 I love the mix of slightly smoky flavors with fruit notes in rye and I think I need to figure out how to bring a barrel of it back from the states on my next visit.
 Or let visitors do it.

 So back home, I had some griottes confits (candied sour cherries, a recipe from Ready for Dessert) that I had put up last summer and used them instead of maraschino cherries, which I would need some of that gold bullion to afford here.
 And even though I used to eat a whole jarful of them as a kid, now I find them rather, um, sweet, and don’t mind one once in a while.
 But I’d rather squander my euros on rye and vermouth.